-A favorite among gravel aficionados, Rock Cobbler, is a quirky and challenging adventure race in/around the surrounding hills of Bakersfield, California.
+A favorite among gravel aficionados, Rock Cobbler is a quirky and challenging adventure race in/around the surrounding hills of Bakersfield, California.
 Rated by Strambecco as one of the best gravel grinders in California and the Southwest.
 Rock Cobbler has established itself as a unique blend of challenge and fun, growing from 40 riders in its inaugural year to attracting participants from across the globe over a decade later.
 As it stands, it’s more of a wild escapade than a mere gravel event.
 The terrain ranges from asphalt roads to single tracks, steep climbs, and even a museum visit peppered with quirky shenanigans.
-And as the pro gravel cyclist, Peter Stetina aptly puts it: “The Rock Cobbler is the kookiest bike race I’ve ever done.
-It’s unclassifiable.
-One minute you’re on a nice surface, and the next, you’re sliding down a scree field or just plain old riding through a field of dodging cattle.
-There are 30% run-ups, white claw hand-ups, ball pits, and it’s brutally difficult.”
+And as the pro gravel cyclist Peter Stetina aptly puts it: "The Rock Cobbler is the kookiest bike race I've ever done.
+It's unclassifiable.
+One minute, you're on a nice surface, and the next, you're sliding down a scree field or just plain old riding through a field of dodging cattle.
+There are 30% run-ups, white claw hand-ups, ball pits, and it's brutally difficult."
 But in the end, the reward, the unique memento, and the sense of accomplishment are unparalleled.
-When (and if) you finish, you truly understand why it’s named the Rock Cobbler.
+When (and if) you finish, you truly understand why it's named the Rock Cobbler.

-Conceived by audacious minds over rides and late-night barstool chats, Rock Cobbler is an epitome of cycling madness and euphoria combined.
-In essence, it’s a “stupidly hard” ride that skirts the edge of a race.
+Conceived by audacious minds over rides and late-night barstool chats, Rock Cobbler is the epitome of cycling madness and euphoria combined.
+In essence, it’s a "stupidly hard" ride that skirts the edge of a race.
 Each twist and turn promises dirt trails, MTB levels, gravel fun, and more.
 As one journeying into its heart, expect the unexpected, and shenanigans are guaranteed.
 As the world gears up for its 11th-anniversary event, riders brace themselves for yet another dose of exhilarating surprises.

 Event & Course Info

 The Rock Cobbler presents a platter of routes for every enthusiast.
-The main event, the Cobbler, typically spans approximately 80ish miles, and boasts 5500—6500 ft of elevation gain, ensuring your pedals and spirits are constantly tested.
-The half-sized challenge is the Pebbler course, yet is no less arduous.
-New for 2024, organizers have introduced a third option limited to 50 riders, the Boulder Cobbler, is the pinnacle of all challenges – stretching across 130ish miles with a jaw-dropping 10K climb.
+The main event, the Cobbler, typically spans approximately 80ish miles and boasts 5500—6500 ft of elevation gain, ensuring your pedals and spirits are constantly tested.
+The half-sized challenge is the Pebbler course, yet it is no less arduous.
+New for 2024, organizers have introduced a third option limited to 50 riders, the Boulder Cobbler, is the pinnacle of all challenges - stretching across 130ish miles with a jaw-dropping 10K climb.

 Area Accommodations & Things to Do

 While there is car/RV camping available with registration, the recommended hotel for the Rock Cobbler is the Courtyard Marriott Bakersfield located 3 miles from the start and typically has many groups of participants staying there.
 Other options include The Padre and the Homewood Suites, as well as a variety of vacation rentals from renovated homes to pool equipped retreats perfect for a group.
-For those that enjoy camping, Kern River Campground and the local KOA are both nearby options.
+For those who enjoy camping, Kern River Campground and the local KOA are both nearby options.

 Bakersfield, boasts a diverse culinary scene influenced by its agricultural roots, featuring an array of farm-to-table eateries, traditional Basque restaurants, and a blend of Mexican and Southern Californian flavors.
 The city serves as a gastronomic melting pot, celebrating its rich history and modern innovations with every dish.
 Local favorites include Wool Growers Restaurant, Urichio's Trattoria, and Cafe Smitten.